-PSSR Coffee Machine Test
+PSSR and Coffee Machine Statutory Examinations

-PSSR Test inspection procedure will include:
+The system examination procedure will include:

-- Completely Shut the coffee machine down
+Completely and safely shut the coffee machine down.

-- After all of that has been done the engineer will submit the finding to our support team who will then issue a PSSR Test Certificate for the coffee machine to indicate it has passed its safety assessment.
+After the boiler inspection services have been carried out, the engineer will submit the finding to our support team who will then issue a Written Scheme of Examination with an accompanying detailed examination report for the machine to indicate it has passed its safety assessment.